olajep/labeled-RISC-V/fpga/boot/README.md

 ## Build BOOT.BIN and Device Tree Source

-* (Optional) If you want to download the bitstream in fsbl, also put the bitstream under `path-to-labeled-RISC-V/fpga/boot/build/{zynqmp,zynq}`, and uncomment the description about bitstream in `bootgen-{zynqmp,zynq}.bif`.
+* (Optional) If you do NOT want to download the bitstream in fsbl, comment out the bitstream line in `bootgen-{zynqmp,zynq}.bif`.
+`make bootgen` places a symlink to the bitstream at `path-to-labeled-RISC-V/fpga/boot/build/{zynqmp,zynq}`,

 ```
 # for zynqmp